ilya-klyuchnikov/ttlite/README.md

 ## SuperSpec v1.0 - SuperCompiler for Martin-Löf Type Theory

 SuperSpec v1.0 is an interpreter, type-checker and supercompiler for Martin-Löf Type Theory (TT).
+It is structures into two sub-projects:

+* TT Lite - lightweight and modular implementation of Martin-Löf Type Theory (TT-Lite was designed with supercompilation in mind)
+* TT Lite Supercompiler - very simple supercompiler for TT Lite.

 The main feature of the supercompiler is that for any transformation performed by the supercompiler a proof of correctness is provided.